Compare conveyancing services in your area

 Conveyancers are either solicitors or companies accredited by the government to supervise the transfer of a property between a seller and a buyer.
 A conveyancing lawyer advises and acts on your behalf in matters of property law.
 The costs vary, depending on the amount of time spent on each brief but you can reasonably expect to pay somewhere between $700 and $2,500 when you buy or sell a property.

-A conveyancer has a number of tasks to complete during the home buying or selling process.
-At a glance, a conveyancers responsibilities include:
+A conveyancer completes a number of tasks during the home buying or home selling process.
+At a glance, a conveyancer's responsibilities include:

 - Organising everything you need during settlement to ensure the sale is legitimate.

-- Carry out a title search on your behalf to make sure there are no encumbrances or other mortgages on the property.
+- Carrying out a title search on your behalf to make sure there are no encumbrances or other mortgages on the property.

 - Organising a land survey for to ensure the boundaries of the property are accurately represented.

-- Check with your local council to make sure the structure complies with council building regulations.
+- Checking with your local council to make sure the structure complies with council building regulations.

 What will it cost me?

 Different conveyancing firms charge different fees, but you can expect to pay somewhere between $700 and $2,500.
 Most conveyancers charge a flat fee and it generally costs more to buy a property than it does to sell, as there are a number of searches your conveyancer does on your behalf when you buy to check for risks, such as unregistered renovations.
 To ensure you're getting value for money and to keep the costs of buying a property down, make sure the conveyancer you choose offers a clear breakdown of their fee structure.

 The overall cost of conveyancing includes fees for both the conveyancer's expert help, and costs the conveyancer incurs for title searches, rates certificates, land tax certificates and expenses such as postage.
 These costs are called disbursements.
 A conveyancer's bill will include both their fee and disbursements.